 - 2 tablespoons pine nuts, toasted

-Cook the pasta according to package directions.
-When pasta is almost done, still a bit of a bite when you taste one, scoop up a cup of the pasta water, then drain pasta.
+- Cook the pasta according to package directions.
+When pasta is almost done, still a little firm, scoop a cup of pasta water, then drain pasta.

-Meanwhile, in a large skillet add the olive oil and heat over medium heat.
+- Meanwhile, in a large skillet over medium heat, add the olive oil.
 In about 2 minutes add anchovies and capers, cook 5 minutes, stirring occasionally to break up anchovies.
 Add garlic and red chile flakes, cook 2 minutes, stirring so that garlic does not burn.
 Add lemon zest, greens and ½ cup pasta water.
 As they cook, the greens will shrink.
 Stir to combine ingredients.
 Remove garlic cloves.
 Add cooked pasta.
 Stir to mix together.
 Squeeze lemon juice over top.
-Sprinkle pine nuts over right before serving.
+Sprinkle pine nuts.